nirmata/custom-scripts/validate-kyverno/README.md

     - Kubectl access to the cluster.
     - A linux or Mac machine to execute the script.
     - jq installed.
+    - Promtheus installed with servicemonitor for Kyverno created.
     - Servicemonitor name created for Kyverno
     - Promtheus EP (IP:PORT)